Robin Camp: Committee hearing

 The CJC assigned a committee made up of three judges and two lawyers for the initial hearing.
 The hearing was held in September 2016.
 The alleged sexual assault victim testified, saying his comments had left her feeling confused, guilty and suicidal.
 Camp apologized at the hearing, and said that he had undergone counseling with experts to improve his understandings of sexual assault.
-He acknowledged that his knowledge of Canadian criminal law while he served as a judge at the sexual assault was "non-existent."
+He admitted during the Canadian Judicial Council hearing that when he presided over the 2014 sexual assault case, his knowledge of Canadian criminal law was “very minimal” and effectively “non-existent,” acknowledging his lack of preparedness and training in criminal and sexual assault law at the time.
 As he addressed the Panel, Camp again referred to the alleged rape victim as "the accused" and characterised her as a "fragile personality."

 During the inquiry, University of Toronto law professor Brenda Cossman, a "leading Feminist law professor" hired by Camp to educate him on rape myths characterized his remarks insensitive, but that they were part of his attempts to get clarity on the details.
 According to Cossman, Camp's questions stemmed from prosecution and defense positions around the nature of consent and the details of the alleged assault, "To me, he was trying to address, albeit not in a very sensitive manner, issues already put into play by the defense and the Crown."
 His comments regarding her knees took place during testimony establishing that the woman's pants were down by her feet, which pushed her legs nearly together.
 Likewise his comments on sex and pain were during a technical legal discussion on the nature of consent, and whether pain means a lack of consent.